 In effect, there are six public interfaces being offered by this shared object.
 Four of these interfaces (SUNW\1.1, SUNW\1.2, SUNW\1.3a and SUNW\1.3b) define a set of functions, one interface (SUNW\1.2.1) describes an internal implementation change to the shared object, and one interface (libfoo.so.1) defines several reserved labels.
-Dynamic objects that build with this object will record which of these interfaces they bind to.
+Dynamic objects that are created with this object will record which of these interfaces they bind to.

-The following example builds an application that references both symbols fool and fool.
+The following example creates an application that references both symbols foo1 and foo2.
 The versioning dependency information recorded in the application can be examined using pvs(1) with the -r option: